|

 is that there are so many variations of operating environments out there.

-It is much more than simply saying "I have Vista".
-If we simply
+It is much more than simply saying "I have Vista or 7".
+If

-knew that every computer out there would have exactly Windows Vista,
+we simply knew that every computer out there would have exactly Windows

-with NOD32 as the virus scanner, then it would be so much easier because
+Vista or 7, with NOD32 as the virus scanner, then it would be so much

 But in